 Northern California and the San Francisco Bay area

-NORTHERN CALIFORNIA is centered around the San Francisco Bay, a collection of three major and many smaller cities that comprise a vast megalopolis. with a population of over 7 million.
+NORTHERN CALIFORNIA’S heartland is the San Francisco Bay, which is surrounded by three major and many smaller cities that comprise a vast megalopolis with a population of over 7 million.

 The region is commonly called the Bay Area.
 It encompasses the cities of San Francisco, Oakland and San Jose.
-Each of them has a major airport, with San Francisco’s used for most inter-national flights.
+Each has a big airport, with San Francisco used for most international flights.

 The Bay Area is famous for its technology companies, its great wines, and its outstanding natural beauty.
-Silicon Valley, the 50 mile strip between San Francisco and San Jose, has lost a little of its luster recently, but it still rules the world of information technology.
-It is not the El Dorado you might expect - most of it is pretty dull suburbia.
+Silicon Valley, the 50-mile strip between San Francisco and San Jose, has lost a little of its luster, but it still rules the tech world.
+It is not the El Dorado you might expect – most of it is pretty dull suburbia.

-To the north, across the Golden Gate Bridge, are the redwood forests and the Napa Valley wine country, but the jewel in the crown is the sparkling city of San Francisco itself.
-It is surrounded by water on three sides, and is almost square, five miles east to west and about the same north to south.
+To the north, across the Golden Gate Bridge, are the redwood forests and the Napa Valley wine country.
+It’s all great, but the jewel in the crown is the sparkling city of San Francisco itself.
+It is surrounded by water on three sides and is almost square, five miles east to west and about the same north to south.

 San Francisco is celebrated in song and popular culture.
 It is an outstandingly beautiful city, very hilly and big enough to have many distinct neighborhoods.
 We like the Mission District, which has some great restaurants.
-The famous Fishermans Wharf has become a tourist rip-off.
+The famous Fisherman’s Wharf area has become a tourist rip-off.

 We always feel the need to go back to San Francisco, because we left our hearts there.
 It is one of those truly magic places that you can never tire of.
 For the best deal in town, get the local bus across the Golden Gate bridge and back.
 If you’re up to it, walk across.